-The teak 3-legged stools are my favorite, and I bring them in after the fall and use them inside.
+The teak 3-legged stools are a favorite, and I bring them inside after the fall for use inside.

 How I Use This Courtyard

-The French courtyard gets southern exposure so it’s the perfect spot to soak up the rays, commune with the birds, and collect your thoughts.
+The French courtyard gets southern exposure so it’s the perfect spot to soak up rays, commune with wildlife, and collect your thoughts.

 Stenciled French Mirror in Garden

-The birds love to admire their beauty in the mirror, and we quietly gaze at them mirror-gazing from inside the house!
+The birds love to admire their beauty in the mirror, and we quietly gaze at them mirror-gazing from inside!

-Here’s the rattan chair I alluded to earlier.
-I love the grey tone which is so chic and perfect with the quiet tones I favor.
+Here’s one of my rattan chairs, and I love their grey tone which harmonizes with the quiet tones I favor.

-Below, I have placed them on the back patio which we rarely use since it is so shady on the North side of our home.
+They sometimes live on the back patio we rarely use since it is mostly shady on the North side of our home.

-One of the most gratifying things about this French courtyard for me is how it incorporates the collection of things I love: grainsack pillows, vintage galvanized cans, old mirrors, painted furniture, chairs, and quiet color.
+One of the most gratifying things about having a French courtyard is how one can incorporate a collection of treasures: grainsack pillows, vintage galvanized cans, old mirrors, painted furniture, chairs, and quiet color.

-Here’s a small burlap pillow cover that has a French farmhouse feel.
+Here’s a small burlap pillow cover with a French farmhouse feel.

 French Courtyard Shopping Finds

-I have a vintage French wire basket just like this INSIDE my home, and I think it would be right at home outdoors to store any number of things!
+I have a vintage French wire basket like this INSIDE our home, and I think it would be right at home outdoors to store any number of things!

 Here’s a closer look at the weave…

-Are you dreaming of springtime and stretches of quiet time in a courtyard or park with the bees and butterflies?
+Are you dreaming of springtime and a place for peaceful time in a courtyard or park with the bees and butterflies?

 Peace to you right where you are.